 Under Missouri Revised Statute § 565.023, voluntary manslaughter is:

-Manslaughter vs. Murder in Ripley County, MO: Why the Difference Matters
+Manslaughter vs. Murder in Ripley County, MO: What’s the Difference—and Why It Matters

 - Murder typically involves intent or premeditation